 The word “Individualist” does not suffer from this confusion, and does not imply any particular political faction.

 Libertarians tend to have difficulty explaining their quite radical philosophy in a few simple sentences to the average layman.
 Some start with the non aggression principle, others begin describing the Consent Axiom, while some immediately start giving examples such as taxation or drug use.
 If you can't summarise your position in a few crisp words you are likely to lose the attention of your listener.

 The Communist Manifesto is summarised with the words “from each according to his ability, to each according to his needs”.
 The apparent logic and fairness of this phrase has allowed communism to grow around the globe.

 The Individualist Manifesto is summarised with the words “ respect for the individual, consent not force, property rights, trial by jury”.
 These few words immediately distinguish the Individualist Manifesto from systems such as communism, socialism, democracy and religious authoritarianism.
-Although the essence of the libertarian position can be successfully conveyed in just one page, of course there are still many grey areas to be explored and resolved.
+Although the essence of the Individualist position can be successfully conveyed in just one page, of course there are still many grey areas to be explored and resolved.
 But one does not win converts by first pointing out all the difficulties.

 Like any document of this nature it is subject to change and improvement over time.

 How does the Individualist Manifesto deal with the major issues?

 Right to life: Respecting my right to life is implicit in respecting me and my independence, and in requesting my consent.